oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/index.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/styles/index.ts)

-This file contains code that defines theme variables for a modal component used in the Alephium project.
+This file contains code that defines theme variables for a modal component used in the Oxygenium project.
 The code defines a set of global CSS variables that can be used to style the modal component.
 The variables are defined in the `themeGlobals` object, which contains several sub-objects that define different color schemes for the modal.
 The `createCssVars` and `createCssColors` functions are used to generate CSS rules based on the values in the `themeGlobals` object.

 The `themes` object contains pre-defined CSS rules for different color schemes, such as `light`, `dark`, `web95`, `retro`, `soft`, `midnight`, `minimal`, `rounded`, and `nouns`.
 These rules are generated using the `createCssColors` function and the values in the `themeGlobals` object.